tonethar/IGME-330-Master/notes/text-1.md

 <a id="I"></a>

-## I. Loading Text
+## I. Six ways to load text

-We will look at five ways to do this:
+- Let's look at multiple ways the user can load text into our app

 <a id="I-A"></a>